manymoments/manymoments.github.io/_posts/2023-07-09-CAP-two-servers-in-psynch.md

 3. **CP**: Consistent even during Partitions - but not always available.
 The systems is always consistent, but a partition may cause a lose of availability.
 The trivial solution is a centralized system.
 A more interesting solution is [Two Phase Commit](https://cs.brown.edu/courses/csci1380/s19/lectures/Day13_2019.pdf)  which allows replication and obtains consistency at the cost of loosing availability for partitions.
 Many distributed systems and databases use this approach, but even one failed/partitioned server can block the system.
 Can we get slightly better availability?

 Yes, its a [trilemma](https://en.wikipedia.org/wiki/Trilemma).
-Yes, in [hindsight](https://twitter.com/el33th4xor/status/1191820205456023552?s=20&t=RcutJw0wQUsTmrO0OXzpXw), Brewer says that "2 of 3" is [misleading](https://ieeexplore.ieee.org/document/6133253) because there are more nuanced properties that CAP does not capture.
+Yes, in [hindsight](https://twitter.com/el33th4xor/status/1191820205456023552?s=20&t=RcutJw0wQUsTmrO0OXzpXw), Brewer writes that "2 of 3" is [misleading](https://www.infoq.com/articles/cap-twelve-years-later-how-the-rules-have-changed/) because there are more nuanced properties that CAP does not capture.
 We highlight one such nuance and its deep connections to the impossibility proof.
 ### CP-MAJ-A

 A powerful approach to address the CAP theorem is to obtain consistency even during partitions and in addition a *majority partition availability (MAJ-A)* property: